pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 * **ARGUMENTS** - Arguments may be defined for specific commands.
 Arguments do not have preceeding dashes.
 In pywbemcli arguments are only used in commands; here are no general arguments.
-For pywbemcli they are used to specify request object names (ex. class namme or instance name for specific commands.
+For pywbemcli they are used to specify request object names (ex. class name or instance name for specific commands.

 .. index:: pair: command interface; Command Options